luvnico/Onmyoji-X-Arduino/README.md

 ### Usage:
 1. Download everything under the [GUI/build](GUI) directory, make sure they stay in the same directory.

-2. Cast screen of your mobile device to your computer and place the window to the top-right corner.
+2. Cast screen of your mobile device to your computer and place the window to the top-left corner.

 3. Take distinct screenshots for game win/lose, rename them as ```Win.jpg/Lose.jpg``` and place them under the imgs folder to define different game status.
 (Please refer to example images under the [sampleScreenshots](sampleScreenshots) directory).